nuwit/rest-api-night/README.md

 This url will change depending on what information you're trying to get.
 For this project we want random advice but we could also get just one specific piece of advice.
 We would do this by calling `https://api.adviceslip.com/advice/{slip_id}` instead.

 Next, we want to make our request.
 We do this by calling `fetch(url)`.
 This method is part of *another* API, called [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
 Fetch provides a JavaScript interface for accessing and manipulating parts of the HTTP pipeline, such as requests and responses.
-`fetch()` provides a logical way to fetch resources asynchronously across the network.
+`fetch()` provides a logical way to get resources asynchronously across the network.
 It's API inception!!

 Inside the `getAdvice()` function after `confetti.start();` we want to write:
 ```